brothenhaeusler/connect_four/README.md

 [Here](Makefile) is my Makefile.

 ### 6 Unit Tests
 [Here](src/four_wins_test.py) they are.
 They get automatically run using my [Makefile](Makefile) or via GitHub Action.
-They also include one visual test (commented out) for testing the create_board() function in in [here](src/four_wins_functions.py).
+They also include one visual test (commented out) for testing the create_board() function to be found [here](src/four_wins_functions.py).

 ### 7 Continuous Delivery
 I used GitHub Action for that purpose.
-# do I have to link sth?
+See [here](https://github.com/brothenhaeusler/connect_four/actions).

 ### 8 IDE
 I used VisualStudio Code for that effect due to recent (last 5 years) developments and investments through Microsoft.
-Here is my cheatsheet (for Mac)
+[Here](doc/ide/VisualStudioCode_shortcuts.docx) is my cheatsheet (for Mac).
+Unfortunately, it is written in - you probably guessed it - MS Word :).
-# include link

 ### 9 DSL
 The DSL implemented by me is used independent from my project.
-It can be accessed here.
-# provide link
+It implemented my [2nd favourite topic](doc/dsl/flowers.py) besides writing Clean Code ;):D. Actually the latter can't quite compete with reading [Martin Wolf opinion pieces](https://www.ft.com/martin-wolf).

 ### 10 Functional Programming
 only final data structures